Silver Price Charts

 Why is the Silver Price Low?

 The silver price should be higher from a precious metals perspective, with gold vastly outperforming it.
 It should also be trading at a higher price from an industrial usage point of view, especially when compared to other commodities.
 Price manipulation is the most obvious answer.
-Warren Buffet profited from creating an artificial shortage in 1998 and now it seems JP Morgan could be controlling the price.

-With JP Morgan selling vast quantities of futures contracts, pushing prices lower is enabling them to continually accumulate silver at bargain prices.
-So far they’ve accumulated around 675 million ounces, 6 times the amount Buffet held in 1998.
+So far, they’ve collected around 675 million ounces, six times the amount Buffet held in 1998.
 With a weakening Dollar, every other commodity has increased in value.
-Silver has been left behind, but when JP Morgan begins to unravel the manipulation, it’s likely to soar.

 How Much is the Silver Price Per Gram?

-The current silver price per gram is around 60 pence, as of February 2023.
-The live price can be seen at the top of the website.
 This is the live spot price of silver.
-It’s derived from the US Dollar spot price per troy ounce, then converted into grams and finally into Sterling.
+It’s derived from the US Dollar spot price per troy ounce, converted into grams and finally into Sterling.
 This represents a benchmark rate from where physical silver is priced from.

 Live Silver Bar and Coin Prices